lolo859/vodka-dev/docs/vodka-lib-usage.md

 ```

 **Warning:** this log function has been conceived for the Vodka transcoder which combine a specific schema for lines break that will probably result in a mess in your terminal.
 Use `e` for normal printing mode.

+## `vodka::library`

+That namespace is responsible for the transcoding of internal libraries function call.

+---

+### `class vodka::library::function_call`

+This class store all the context needed to transcode an internal library function call.

+**Arguments that should be set just after declaration:**
+- `vodka::analyser::type_analyser type_analyser` : the line to analyse
+- `std::vector<std::string> variableslist_context` : the list of variables already existing before this instruction
+- `vodka::utilities::cellule cell_context` : the cell structure from which the function call came from
+- `int iteration_number_context` : since the analyse of all the lines in the cell should be done in a `for` loop, we need the iterator of this loop to determine the line number.
+- `std::string file_name_context` : the name of the file being transcoded
+- `std::string verbose_context` : the verbose mode selected by the user, `a`, `r` or `e`.
+Choose `e` for normal output mode.
+- `int main_logstep_context` : the step of the main process of transcoding.
+Put any number if `verbose_context` is `e`.
+- `std::string last_logstep_context` : the number of step in the main process.
+Put any string if `verbose_context` is `e`.
+- `std::map<std::string,vodka::variables::element>` : the map of all the variables already existing before this instruction

+---

+### `vodka::library::kernel`

+This namespace is responsible for the transcoding of internal libraries function call.

+---

+#### `class vodka::library::kernel::treatement`

+This is the class that transcode kernel internal library function call into a list of usable `vodka::syscalls::syscall_container`.

+**Arguments that should be set just after declaration:**
+- `vodka::library::function_call call` : the function call with all his context

+**Arguments that indicate the output (only set after treatement):**
+- `std::vector<vodka::syscalls::syscall_container> syscall_output` : the list of syscall object that should be added in the kernel code output
+- `bool var_flag` : indicate if the main program should replace his list and map of existing variables with the one into the function call object that was modified

+**Arguments that should be set by method:**
+- `bool checked` : should be set with the value returned by the `kernel_treatement` method (need to be set manually in the main program).
+Defaulted to `false` but if the value doesn't change after a call on `treatement`, the line doesn't pass the test and can't be consideer valid.

+**Method:**
+- `bool kernel_treatement(sources_stack lclstack)` : automatically choose the expected treatement for the function call and transcode it into syscall.
+The output should be put inside the `checked` attribute. **This method raise his own error so you don't need to.
+It will return `false` if `call.type_analyser.checked` isn't `true` or `call.type_analyser.type` isn't `internal_library`.**

+## `vodka::instruction`

+That namespace is responsible for the transcoding of vodka instructions call.

+---

+### `class vodka::instruction::instruction_call`

+This class store all the context needed to transcode a vodka instructions call.

+**Arguments that should be set just after declaration:**
+- `vodka::analyser::type_analyser type_analyser` : the line to analyse
+- `std::vector<std::string> variableslist_context` : the list of variables already existing before this instruction
+- `vodka::utilities::cellule cell_context` : the cell structure from which the instruction call came from
+- `int iteration_number_context` : since the analyse of all the lines in the cell should be done in a `for` loop, we need the iterator of this loop to determine the line number.
+- `std::string file_name_context` : the name of the file being transcoded
+- `std::string verbose_context` : the verbose mode selected by the user, `a`, `r` or `e`.
+Choose `e` for normal output mode.
+- `int main_logstep_context` : the step of the main process of transcoding.
+Put any number if `verbose_context` is `e`.
+- `std::string last_logstep_context` : the number of step in the main process.
+Put any string if `verbose_context` is `e`.
+- `std::map<std::string,vodka::variables::element>` : the map of all the variables already existing before this instruction

+---

+### `class vodka::instruction::treatement`

+This is the class that transcode vodka instruction call into a list of usable `vodka::syscalls::syscall_container`.

+**Arguments that should be set just after declaration:**
+- `vodka::library::instruction_call call` : the instruction call with all his context

+**Arguments that indicate the output (only set after treatement):**
+- `std::vector<vodka::syscalls::syscall_container> syscall_output` : the list of syscall object that should be added in the kernel code output
+- `bool var_flag` : indicate if the main program should replace his list and map of existing variables with the one into the instruction call object that was modified

+**Arguments that should be set by method:**
+- `bool checked` : should be set with the value returned by the `treatement` method (need to be set manually in the main program).
+Defaulted to `false` but if the value doesn't change after a call on `treatement`, the line doesn't pass the test and can't be consideer valid.

+**Method:**
+- `bool treatement(sources_stack lclstack)` : automatically choose the expected treatement for the instruction call and transcode it into syscall.
+The output should be put inside the `checked` attribute. **This method raise his own error so you don't need to.
+It will return `false` if `call.type_analyser.checked` isn't `true` or `call.type_analyser.type` isn't `vodka_instruction`.**